How to measure your window

 Reading your tape measure

-The images shown above are representations of a common window sash with a contour stile & rail profile.
+The image shown to the right are representations of a common window sash with a contour stile & rail profile.
 FixHome offers grilles with a square end cut on non surround grilles and 3 profiles for full surround grilles to best fit your sash.
 If your window sash has beveled stiles & rails you may wish to specify the grille be made at a larger size and modify the grille to fit.
 Here are two examples of the right way and wrong way to measure for window grilles.

 Measuring Criteria

-NOTE: For Double Hung & Slider/Glider windows make sure you have enough slideby clearance between the glass on one sash and the check rail on the other sash.
-(See "Check Rail Clearance" below).
+- NOTE: Be sure you have sufficient slide-by clearance between the glass of one sash and the check rail of the opposing sash for Double Hung and Slider/Glider windows.
+Refer to the "Check Rail Clearance" section below for details.

-For Double Hung and Slider/Gliders windows that have sash locks, see section below.
+- For Double Hung and Slider/Glider windows equipped with sash locks, refer to the section below.